These Little Known Countries are not Internationally Recognised

-Although Taiwan has created a working government that maintains an independent stance from mainland China, there are still questions about their future as a sovereign country.
+Although Taiwan has created a working government that maintains an independent stance from mainland China, there are still questions about its future as a sovereign country.

-Taiwan maintains good relations with the international community, however it’s largely unrecognised and extradition to and from Taiwan is difficult.
+Taiwan maintains good relations with the international community.
+However, it’s largely unrecognized, and extradition to and from Taiwan is difficult.

 The most interesting of the European countries with no extradition, Northern Cyprus also offers good weather and cheap real estate.

 Northern Cyprus is a self-proclaimed state that only Turkey recognizes as an independent republic.
-It has a population of roughly 294,200 and the capital is North Nicosia.
+It has a population of roughly 294,200, and the capital is North Nicosia.
 After gaining independence from the British Empire in 1960, Cyprus became a popular tourist destination—until Turkish forces invaded in 1974.
-The invasion was condemned by the United Nations Security Council, yet it only led to further instability on the island and ethnic tensions between Greek and Turkish Cypriots.
+The United Nations Security Council condemned the invasion, yet it only led to further instability on the island and ethnic tensions between Greek and Turkish Cypriots.